microsoft/AzureSearch_JFK_Files/README.md

     1. Note that this demo requires writing to an Azure Storage Account, which you will be billed monthly for the storage written to, and by default provisions a Basic Azure Search service which is billed hourly.
 For an estimation of cost, reference the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 In addition, you will be charged for the Cognitive Search part of the demo, which is transaction based.
 These charges used with the provided files should be about $15 USD.
 [See here for details](https://docs.microsoft.com/en-us/azure/search/cognitive-search-attach-cognitive-services) on what costs may look like if you choose to use Cognitive Search with your own dataset.
 2. [Visual Studio 2019](https://www.visualstudio.com/downloads/) with [Azure Developer Tools](https://azure.microsoft.com/en-us/tools/) enabled.
 The free community edition will work fine.
 3. [Node.js](https://nodejs.org/) must be installed on your computer.
+4. npm version 6.x is required, newer versions are not supported yet.
+Can be installed with `npm install -g npm@6`.
-4. Basic familiarity with using the [Azure Portal](https://portal.azure.com) and cloning and compiling code from github.
+5. Basic familiarity with using the [Azure Portal](https://portal.azure.com) and cloning and compiling code from github.

 ### Deploy Required Resources